-Welcome to our 2021 Transparency report
+Welcome to our 2022 Transparency Report

-This is our Transparency Report for 2020/21, prepared in accordance with EU Regulation No 537/2014 on specific requirements regarding statutory audit of public-interest entities (the Audit Regulation).
+We are pleased to present our Transparency Report for 2021/22, prepared in accordance with EU Regulation No 537/2014 on specific requirements regarding statutory audit of public-interest entities (the Audit Regulation).

-We are pleased to present our Transparency Report for 2020/21, which shows how we maintain quality in our audit work.
+The Transparency Report communicates how we maintain quality in our audit work.
 The report describes our policies, systems and processes for ensuring quality, the results of key quality monitoring programmes and reviews, and the way we foster a culture of quality at every level of the firm.
 It details some of the companies we performed audits for and the total revenue from our audit and non-audit work.

-This report includes information about how the firm is governed and how we approach audit quality.
+This report also includes information about how the firm is governed and how we approach audit quality.
 While PwC is a multidisciplinary firm, this report is primarily focused on our audit practice and related services.
 Good audit quality contributes to the orderly functioning of markets by enhancing the integrity and efficiency of financial statements.
-Thus, we are committed to maintain our focus on high audit quality.
+Thus, we are committed to maintaining our focus on high-quality audit.

 Our purpose is to build trust in society and solve important problems.
-We are a network of firms in 156 countries with more than 295,000 people who are committed to delivering quality in assurance, advisory and tax services.
-We are committed to drive a strong culture of quality and excellence that is core to our purpose.
+We are a network of firms in 152 countries with more than 327,000 people who are committed to delivering quality in assurance, advisory and tax services.
+We are dedicated to drive a strong culture of quality and excellence that is core to our purpose.

-I believe our purpose has never been more relevant given our role in the business environment, the societal contribution we deliver through our work, clients and the investment we make in training and development of our people.
+I believe our purpose has never been more relevant given our role in the business environment, the societal contribution we deliver through .our work and clients as well as the investment we make in training and development of our people.
 Naturally, the past two years, continuing to deliver audit quality during the COVID-19 pandemic was an unprecedented challenge and key focus area for us.

-Throughout the past year, our people have tackled some enormous challenges, both personally and professionally, and I am immensely proud of the way we have worked together and the resilience shown in these very unusual circumstances.
+I am immensely proud of the way we have worked together and the resilience we have shown in these very unusual circumstances.
 Our people are key to performing high-quality audits and we draw upon a wide range of specialist skills across our multidisciplinary practice.
 That is why we maintain a constant emphasis on our purpose and values that address integrity and independence.
-We continue to invest in our people by providing ongoing professional and personal development, with in-depth training.
+We continue to invest in our people by including ongoing professional and personal development, with in-depth training.

 We have proceeded to align our business to support this focus on audit quality.
 We continuously invest in innovation and new technology to support our services across the firm, to meet the changing audit challenges in a digital age and to enhance the quality of our audit services.